AndrejGajdos/nested-datatables/README.md

 ### NestedTables(wrapperID, data, settings)

-Main NestedTables constructor
+Main NestedTables constructor.

 #### wrapperID

 Type: `String`

-Id of a DOM element where will be table hierarchy rendered.
+ID of a DOM element where will be table hierarchy rendered.

 #### data